Eric Shafner, Transportation Manager

 Northmont buses will be traveling the many streets of the district and although a bus may pass by a student’s home, it may not be the bus transporting to that particular child's school.
 All vehicle operators are reminded that when a school bus is stopped to load or unload students and the stop bar is extended, passing the school bus is illegal.

 Northmont has a team of three vehicle maintenance technicians and a fuel attendant to keep our fleet of 50 school buses and 20 auxiliary vehicles in top condition.
-This team has achieved 30 years of perfect inspections from the Ohio State Patrol for annual school bus inspections.
+This team has achieved over 30 years of perfect inspections from the Ohio State Patrol for annual school bus inspections.
 These individuals work very hard to make sure the safety of Northmont students is their number one priority.

 SCHOOL BUS DRIVING - COULD IT BE FOR YOU?